-Doctors typically diagnose headaches by first asking about your symptoms and learning your medical history.
+Doctors typically diagnose headaches and migraines by first asking about your symptoms and learning your medical history.
 Since headaches tend to run in families, genetics can play an important role in diagnosis.
-Your doctor may ask you to complete a headache history form, which will help document and describe your symptoms.
-It’s also helpful to keep a headache journal and record the timing and circumstances surrounding each occurrence.
+Your doctor may ask you to complete a

-Treatment methods vary by the type and severity of the headache.
+Treatment methods vary by the type and severity of the headache or migraine.
 We’ll work with you to create a personalized treatment plan to manage and help prevent your pain.

 Lifestyle changes improve headache symptoms long term by adjusting your daily routines to improve your health and avoid possible triggers.
 Doctors may recommend changes to your diet, exercise, sleep schedule and stress management processes to help prevent or reduce future occurrences.

 Relaxation techniques and biofeedback can also reduce the frequency and severity of your headaches.
 In biofeedback, therapists use electronic devices to teach you how to relieve your symptoms by controlling your own muscle tension, heart rate and blood pressure.

 Migraines are a debilitating neurological condition that often is accompanied by a severe headache.
 Symptoms vary from person to person but usually include nausea and sensitivity to light and sound.
 There is no cure for migraines, but there are migraine treatment options that help prevent them from starting and reduce the severity of symptoms.